Skip to content

 run = neptune.init_run(with_id="CLS-34")

-# If the training is complete remove training checkpoints if they are there
+# If the training is complete, remove training checkpoints if present

 if run.exists("model/checkpoints") and run["train/finished"].fetch() == True: